 The quality of our advice depends very much on the information you give us, for instance about your technical work, your competitors and your business strategies generally.
 Please keep us up to date about your activities and plans – we like to hear how you’re getting on and we can more easily tailor our advice to suit your needs.

 It is also important to tell us, promptly, of any change in your contact details, or in the ownership of your rights and assets.
 It is usually advisable to record such changes at the relevant patent offices and trade mark registries, and in some cases it is crucial to do so.
 Also, it allows us to keep you informed about your IP rights.

 If we do not have your up to date contact details, then we cannot take responsibility for informing you about developments on your IP rights, in particular procedural deadlines.
 This may result in loss of some or all of your rights, as we will be unable to take action on your files without your instructions.

 Whilst we are acting for you, and unless you say otherwise, we will keep our files relating to your ongoing work.
-We will hand these files over to you, or to another patent or trade mark attorney, if you wish.
+We will transfer these files to you, or to another patent or trade mark attorney, if you wish.
 However we reserve the right to delay the file transfer until you have paid all our outstanding charges.
-We also reserve the right to keep a copy of any part of the file contents.
+We also reserve the right to keep a copy of the file.
 We may ask you to reimburse us for the costs involved in transferring files.

 Any information or documentation that you give us will be treated as strictly confidential, even if you cease to be our client.